akhambhati/hoth/README.md

-# hoth
+# Digital sandbox for learning, exploring, and experimenting.

-Hoth is my digital sandbox for learning, exploring, and experimenting with workflow setups and configurations..
+Hoth is my refuge where I shape snowscapes and figure out how things work.
+Code here is often built up, broken down, and rebuilt.